Josef & Anni Albers Foundation

 Support The Regina Tierney Fund

 We believe in equal opportunity!
 In this time of interrelated crises, our mission is to enable artists to attend a residency regardless of their financial circumstances or geographical location.
-The Regina Tierney Fund is a mobility fund with the purpose of supporting artists to cover travel expenses, art supplies, and living expenses related to their residency.
+The Regina Tierney Fund is a mobility fund with the purpose of supporting artists to cover travel expenses related to their residency.
 You can support artists by donating to The Regina Tierney Fund here or write to Matthias Persson, Artist Residencies Director.
 Your donation is greatly appreciated.

 Featured Residents